lomonaco91/star-wars-portal-NGCLI/star-wars-portal/README.md

 -Also, was created the Interface to use the loading component in the transitions between the pages;

--Was used CORS plug-in for Google Chrome to fixing the 'Allow Control Allow Origin' problem;
+-Was used CORS plug-in for Google Chrome to fixed the 'Allow Control Allow Origin' problem;

 -To sum up, the entire project uses the Type Script language in the .ts files;